Your first steps to taking maternity leave

-I’m gearing up for maternity leave and that means that we’re having a bit of a movie day today!
+I’m gearing up for maternity leave and that means we’re having a bit of a movie day today!
 Daniel’s all snuggled up next to me, we have a bowl of fruit for a snack, and I’m writing content for the blog and our JB email insiders so that you’re well taken care of while I’m away.

-I’ve been telling Daniel for two months now that I’m working so hard right now so that I don’t have to work at all in January.
+I’ve been telling Daniel for two months now that I’m working so hard right now so I don’t have to work at all in January.
 We’ve been talking a lot about having Mommy + Daniel + baby sister days for our “family leave.”

 Why?
 Because I felt a ton of shame around the extra work I needed to do.
 I was sick for the first four months of my pregnancy and could hardly work, so there was some catchup that had to happen there.
 And on top of that, I needed to get ready for maternity leave.

 There was just no way to do that in nine hours each week.